Pietro Ameglio

-Pietro Ameglio (born 1957) is a Uruguayan-born naturalized Mexican citizen and Gandhian civil rights and peace activist best known for his role in promoting nonviolence and creating a movement for peace and anti-militarism in Mexico.
+Pietro Ameglio (born 1957) is a Uruguayan-born Mexican civil rights and peace activist known for his advocacy of nonviolence and efforts to promote peace and anti-militarism in Mexico.

-In May 2011, Ameglio helped to organize demonstrations in support of survivor and victim rights related to ongoing violence in Mexico following the death of Juan Francisco Sicilia Ortega, the son of Javier Sicilia, bringing hundreds of thousands of people together across Mexico and in 17 countries around the world.
+In May 2011, he organized demonstrations to support survivor and victim rights amidst ongoing violence in Mexico, following the death of Juan Francisco Sicilia Ortega, son of Javier Sicilia.
+These demonstrations attracted participants from Mexico and 17 other countries.

-A practitioner of Gandhian methodology, Ameglio's philosophy is to tap the positive values and moral sensibilities of Mexican culture which can be marshaled to oppose war and to change the model of "Armed Peace" to a model of "Peace with Justice."
-This combination of practical and formal peace work has led Pietro Ameglio to be described as "one of the most important teachers and practitioners of active nonviolence in Latin America today."
+Following Gandhian principles, he emphasizes leveraging the positive values and moral sensibilities within Mexican culture to advocate for change from a model of "armed peace" to one of "peace with justice."

-Pietro Ameglio has been selected as the 2014 winner of the El-Hibri Peace Education Prize, the eighth annual Laureate to be selected.
+In 2014, he was honored as the winner of the El-Hibri Peace Education Prize, the eighth annual Laureate to be selected.

 Civil Resistance and Nonviolent Activism

-Over the last 25 years, Ameglio has facilitated peace education and promoted nonviolent direct action strategies in Mexico and Latin America.
+Ameglio has been involved in the promotion of nonviolent direct action strategies and peace education in Mexico and Latin America.
+In 1987, he co-founded the Mexican chapter of the Peace and Justice Service (Servicio Paz y Justicia, or SERPAJ), a Latin American peace network spanning 12 countries and established by Nobel Peace Prize winner Adolfo Pérez Esquivel.

-In 1987, Ameglio co-founded the Mexican chapter of the Peace and Justice Service (Servicio Paz y Justicia, or SERPAJ), a Latin American peace network spanning 12 countries and established by Nobel Peace Prize winner Adolfo Pérez Esquivel.
+He worked with poor communities throughout Mexico to promote nonviolent culture, human rights, and peace education.

-Ameglio has worked with poor communities throughout Mexico to promote nonviolent culture, human rights, and peace education.
-Some of his work includes organizing a number of vehicles for peace in Mexico; including Thinking Out Loud (Pensar en Voz Alta, 1995), a Gandhian-inspired nonviolent action collective; and the Movement for Peace with Justice and Dignity (MPJD, 2011), founded by the poet Javier Sicilia and the families of dead and missing persons.
+He was also involved in initiatives such as organizing Thinking Out Loud (Pensar en Voz Alta, 1995), a Gandhian-inspired nonviolent action collective, and supporting the Movement for Peace with Justice and Dignity (MPJD, 2011), initiated by poet Javier Sicilia and the families of deceased and missing individuals.

 May 2011 National March for Peace with Justice and Dignity

 Drawing on Gandhian strategy, Ameglio helped organize some of the largest mass civic actions against violence and war in Mexico.
-Ameglio, along with close collaborator Javier Sicilia, served as a main organizer of the National March for Peace with Justice and Dignity in May 2011.
+Himself, along with close collaborator Javier Sicilia, served as a main organizer of the National March for Peace with Justice and Dignity (MPJD) in May 2011.